Skip to content

 @delete(path) DELETE 204

-All decorators accept the same keyword arguments as FastAPI's @app.get / @router.get (e.g., status_code, response_model, tags, summary, dependencies).
+All decorators accept the same keyword arguments as FastAPI's @app.get / @router.get (e.g., status_code, response_model, tags, summary, responses, dependencies), plus response_headers= (a ResponseHeaders subclass) to document headers on the success response.

 Accessing the request and response